chekanov/RootIOreader/README.md

 ```

-(note the object length 1025 is different from 1003 when using JDK 1.5).
+Note the object length 1025 is different from 1003 when using JDK 1.5 compiled version.

-If you use JDK16 for the above tests, the error message when compiling and  running the code is different:
+If you use JDK13 - JDK15 versions for the above tests,
+the error message when compiling and running the code is different:

 ```
 Object hep.io.root.proxy.TString has length=1025